-NJ-AIMH is a 501c3 professional membership organization, made up of a volunteer Board of Trustees, and supported by part-time paid staff.
+NJ-AIMH is a 501(c)3 professional membership organization, made up of a volunteer Board of Trustees, and supported by a part-time consultant.

-NJ-AIMH is one of 29 infant mental health state associations and two international associations who have licensed the use of the Competency Guidelines® and/or the Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant Mental Health®.
-Each association is a member of the Alliance for the Advancement of Infant Mental Health® which works to promote early relationships for infants, toddlers and young children, prenatal to six. https://www.allianceaimh.org/.
+NJ-AIMH is one of 31 infant mental health state associations and two international associations who have licensed the use of the Competency Guidelines® and/or the Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant Mental Health®.
+Each association is a member of the Alliance for the Advancement of Infant Mental Health® which works to promote early relationships for infants, toddlers, and young children, prenatal to six. https://www.allianceaimh.org/.